tokidrill/laravel-docker-env/README.md

-# How to buildup Laravel Project
+# How To Buildup Laravel Project
 ```
 $ https://github.com/tokidrill/laravel-docker-env.git
 $ sed -e "s/Any/YOUR_PROJECT_NAME/g" .env